 Will I still qualify for merit scholarships if I choose not to submit my test scores?

-Yes, if you want to include test scores for scholarship consideration, please submit to the Office of Admissions by February 1.
+Yes, if you want to include test scores for scholarship consideration, please submit them to the Office of Admissions by February 1.
 Also, students are encouraged to complete a RaiseMe portfolio to increase opportunities for scholarship consideration.

 In what scenarios does it make sense to submit test scores with my application?